Diagrammatics-Web/hpg-lib/README.md

 # Installation and basic usage

 This repository contains only the Python backend.
-If you wish to use the UI graph editor and analyzer, follow the installation instructions at the companion project [hpg-studio](https://github.com/Diagrammatics-Web/hpg-studio), which automatically installs this one.
-If you instead wish to use only the Python backend, continue.
+Follow these instructions to install it in your system Sage.
+Afterwards, if you wish to use the UI graph editor and analyzer, follow the installation instructions at the companion project [hpg-studio](https://github.com/Diagrammatics-Web/hpg-studio).

 You must have a working installation of [SageMath](https://doc.sagemath.org/html/en/installation/index.html).
 To install the current development version of `hpg-lib` in the system `sage`, run the following, either in a terminal or in Sage itself: